firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 	- Addressed in 0d94872

 - [X] {RR} describe and defend MR sequences: 2d spoiled GE, not in the thesis
-	- Added in 325f293
+	- Addressed in 325f293

 - [X] {VS} more method development; write more like physicists,
 	- Partially addressed in 21c211a for OE-MRI
-	- Added in 325f293
+	- Addressed in 325f293

+- [X] {SAR} revise contributions to add my fitting/modeling of extended tofts model
+	- Addressed in 8898956

 ### Outstanding

-- [ ] {SAR} revise contributions to add my fitting/modeling of extended tofts model

 - [ ] {TS} why ICA not fourier transform?
 	Ans was -> signal to noise.
 TS not buying that